I am Isabel Sánchez H., writer, artist and teacher.

 My first script, “Wanted” (2015) consists of a bilingual short film that denounces the excessive cult of cosmetics and the negative effect it exerts on self-esteem.

-Among some of my upcoming projects are the English edition of An Icy Inferno, Echoes of the Phantom, and a novel on the way.
+Among some of my upcoming projects are the English edition of An Icy Inferno™ , Echoes of the Phantom™, and a novel on the way.

-As for painting, I am self-taught like my father, José Antonio Sánchez, although I am currently polishing techniques at Artquest, with my teacher Judy Griffin.
-I like to experiment with a variety of themes, techniques and materials, but what I enjoy the most are pencil and charcoal portraits.
+As for painting, I am self-taught like my father, José Antonio Sánchez, although I am currently developing and polishing some techniques.
+This is an experimental stage for me, playing with a variety of themes, techniques and materials, focusing mostly on developing images based on my books.

 My passion for music, travel, teaching, and of course, reading, is intimately linked to writing and painting.

 I am self-taught: from a very young age I showed artistic inquisitiveness and over the years, I was gaining fluidity and security.
-Now I am polishing my technique under the guidance of Judy Griffin.
 This stage of my art is characterized by experimentation and self-discovery: my pencil and charcoal portraits have a realistic style; however, for the rest of my works, I choose varied themes and mixed techniques, with a preference for warm colors and soft strokes.

 Why do I paint?
 Because it is for me an irrepressible impulse that relaxes me, frees me and completes the puzzle of my biography.
 All around is a source of inspiration.
 While my portraits seek to achieve a greater degree of realism, I find space in other works for the symbolism of my poetry.